 - TRAILS & WALKING: Moderate amounts of walking (up to 3 miles per day), along roadsides and trails, some of which will be flat (in the lowlands), some of which will be somewhat steep, with loose gravel underfoot.
 Walking sticks and/or folding stools can be useful for participants who use them. - POTENTIAL CHALLENGES: Although this is the easiest of our Colombia offerings, we do drive for long periods several times on this tour.
 Participants should be able to step up (and step down) 10-12 inches to get into and out of our vehicles, whether small buses or 4x4 Land Cruisers.
 The road to El Dorado Lodge and San Lorenzo ridge is very rough, and although the drivers drive slowly, there is quite a bit of bouncing around.
 Our lodging in Riohacha is fairly basic but the best available.
 At El Dorado, the reserve lodge has private facilities, but singles cannot be guaranteed.
-Electricity can be intermittent away from Barranquilla (portable chargers can be useful). - PACE: After breakfast (a few as early as 4:00 a.m., usually at 5:00 a.m.), we bird until lunch time.
-We sometimes pack a picnic lunch, to extend our time in the field.
+Electricity can be intermittent away from Barranquilla (portable chargers can be useful).
+Our evening and day spent at Camarones in the Guajira desert can be hot (~95F) and sunny. - PACE: After breakfast (a few as early as 4:00 a.m., usually at 5:00 a.m.), we bird until lunch time.
+We sometimes pack a picnic breakfast or lunch, to extend our time in the field.
 Normally, weather permitting, we bird after lunch or continue traveling to our next destination.
 On occasion, we may take a siesta of several hours after lunch, especially if weather is particularly hot or rainy. - WEATHER: Temperatures will range from the low 50s at night in higher elevations to the 90s (all in Fahrenheit) in lowlands during the day.
 Rain showers are possible, but expect baking sun in the lowlands. - ELEVATION: We reach elevations of up to 8700 feet on this tour and spend four nights at an elevation of 6300 feet. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
-Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: Participants should be prepared to make comfort stops in nature, as there are simply no other options (away from our lodgings) on many sections of this tour's route. - OPTING OUT: When we're staying at the El Dorado Lodge, participants can opt to sit out a day or a half-day.
+Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions.
+We switch vehicles between a small bus and 4x4 SUVs, so the rotation is not perfect.

+- BATHROOM BREAKS: Participants should be prepared to make comfort stops in nature, as there are simply no other options (away from our lodgings) on many sections of this tour's route. - OPTING OUT: When we're staying at the El Dorado Lodge, participants can opt to sit out a day or a half-day.
 This will not be possible on days when we are changing locations.